syncfusion-content/wpf-docs/wpf/Pdf-Viewer/Form-Filling-in-PDF.md

 ## Add form fields at runtime

 The PDF Viewer allows users to programmatically add form fields without user interaction at runtime.
-After adding the form field, user can programmatically change the form field’s properties during runtime.

-The following code snippet explains how to add the form field textbox and modify the form field textbox’s properties at runtime.
+The following code snippet explains how to add the form field textbox at runtime.
 Similarly, we can implement this for all other form fields.

 {% tabs %}
 {% highlight C# %}